Canop/broot/website/docs/tricks.md

 When you grasped the basic logic of [combined filters](../input/#combining-filtering-patterns), navigation is incredibly efficient.

-# Use composite searches in preview
+# Composite searches in preview

 You can apply composition and negation to searches in the preview panel which is convenient when filtering, for example, a log file.